by Nebula Haze

 This plant is at week 3 of the flowering stage (3 weeks of a 12/12 light schedule).
 Light and air are not getting into the plant.

-The plant was left alone after that.
-Here is the result at harvest
+That cannabis plant was left alone after that.
+Here is the result at harvest.

 Defoliation is effective at making longer, denser buds that you would get if plants were left alone in the flowering stage.
 However, defoliation doesn’t always increase yields.
 Defoliation increases yields when done in a specific way, but removing leaves can reduce overall yields in certain setups and situations.
 Let me help you decide if defoliation will decrease or increase yields.